Skill Level(s): Level I and Level II Students

 High School Students welcome

-A digital single lens reflex camera (DSLR) or mirrorless camera with interchangeable lenses and manual settings (such as a Sony Alpha or Panasonic Lumix) is required.
+A digital single lens reflex camera (DSLR) or mirrorless camera with interchangeable lenses and manual settings is required.

-Please bring your fully charged camera, the instruction manual, and a notebook with you to your first class.
+Please bring your fully charged camera, the instruction manual, and a pen with you.

 This class is given in cooperation with the Clarkstown Community Learning Center.
 Their policy is that no refunds are given after the start of the first class.
 No refunds are given once a class has begun.
 If you decide to cancel your registration prior to the first class, a full refund will be given minus any fees collected by the Clarkstown Community Learning Center and any administrative fees.